Podcast Life at Camp David

 William Howard Taft’s tenure as civil governor of the Philippines ended in 1904.
 He returned as President Theodore Roosevelt’s secretary of war, leading a diplomatic expedition to Asia that called on Japan, the Philippines, and China in the summer of 1905.
 The high-profile entourage aboard the SS Manchuria included Alice Roosevelt, the president’s 21 year old daughter.
 She was fashionable, outspoken, and dubbed “Princess Alice” by the press, and her presence overshadowed the pioneering political mission of the tour.
 Wishing to avoid the media frenzy, Helen Taft opted for a quiet vacation in England with her children and friends.
 She wryly observed that they did not escape the sensationalized accounts of Miss Roosevelt’s adventures in the Far East reported in the British and American newspapers.19 She nevertheless looked forward to traveling back to the Philippines for the inauguration of the Philippine Assemble, the country’s first legislative body.
 She and Secretary Taft did attend as honored guests of the Filipino people and Civil Governor James Smith in 1907.
 In 1908 William Howard Taft was elected president of the United States.

-Mrs Taft’s acquisitions from her world travels included art, furnishings, clothing and other souvenirs.
+Mrs. Taft’s acquisitions from her world travels included art, furnishings, clothing, and other souvenirs.
 Among the most visible mementos from the Orient were a tapestry (a gift from the empress of Japan), which she hung in the State Dining Room of the White House, and an ornately carved narra (Philippine mahogany) bed, which was installed in the bedroom of the Taft home in New Haven, Connecticut.
 But perhaps more enduring were the memories of the leisurely lifestyle she enjoyed so much in the Tropics.
 Her garden parties, lush with potted palms and aglow with illuminated trees, were a nostalgic reference to her Malacañang soirees and became a signature style of entertaining.20

-President and Mrs. Taft shared a love of music and spent many evenings in the Blue Room listening to records on the Victrola, looking out on the South Lawn with its view of the Washington Monument.
+President Taft and First Lady Taft shared a love of music and spent many evenings in the Blue Room listening to records on the Victrola, looking out on the South Lawn with its view of the Washington Monument.
 One can imagine how cool breezes from the nearby Potomac would have stirred up fond memories of balmy nights on the veranda of Malacañang, the mansion that overlooked the Pasig River.
 When she and the president raced down the Speedway, the wind in her face would have taken her back to refreshing afternoon rides at the Luneta.
 She says as much in her memoirs: “For a long time before Mr. Taft became president I had looked with ambitious designs upon the similar possibilities presented in the drives, the river-cooled air and the green swards of Potomac Park.”21

 But beyond the suggestion of the topography, Helen Taft wanted to establish a social atmosphere.
 In her first spring as first lady she had the Speedway renamed Potomac Drive.
 She selected a site for a bandstand and arranged for an inaugural event to formally open the park on April 17, 1909.
 Appropriately, among the performers featured was the Philippine Constabulary Band, an acclaimed musical ensemble formed in 1902 by Walter Loving, an African American military officer stationed in the Philippines.
 The band had previously played at William Howard Taft’s presidential inauguration and at the 1904 World’s Fair.
 That Saturday afternoon, President and Mrs. Taft drove up in their landaulet to join the throng of people who had come to catch a glimpse of the first couple, to mingle and listen to music.
 The event was a resounding success.
 Potomac Park became the city’s most fashionable afternoon spot from April to late October.22 Helen Taft had created her own Luneta in Washington, D.C.